c4a-ri/dialbb/docs/document-en/source/04_sample_app.md

 ![sample-arch-en](../../images/sample-arch-en.jpg)

 This application uses the following built-in blocks.
-Built-in blocks are blocks that are pre-installed in DialBB.
 The details of these built-in blocks are described in "{ref}`builtin-blocks`".